 Building a Bridge Between Salesforce CRM and QuickBooks

 In this article, we will explore the five challenges a data integration specialist is likely to face when integrating the QuickBooks accounting software and Salesforce CRM.
-At the end, we will suggest a solution to addressing these issues.

 Managers strive to sync sales and accounting data